bairblog/bairblog.github.io/_posts/2019-08-13-memorization.md

 that not only can we compute the perplexity of a completed secret, but we can also compute the perplexity of prefixes of secrets.
-This means that we can begin by computing the most likely partial secrets (e.g., “the random number is 218…”) and then slowly increase their length.
+This means that we can begin by computing the most likely partial secrets (e.g., “the random number is 281…”) and then slowly increase their length.

 The exact algorithm we apply can be seen as a combination of [beam search](https://en.wikipedia.org/wiki/Beam_search) and [Dijkstra’s algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm); the details are in our paper.
 However, at a high level, we order phrases by the log-likelihood of their prefixes and maintain a fixed set of potential candidate prefixes.
-We “expand” nodes by increasing their By using an improved search algorithm, we are able to extract 16-digit credit card numbers and 8-character passwords with only tens of thousands of queries.
+We “expand” the node with lowest perplexity by extending it with each of the ten potential following digits, and repeat this process until we obtain a full-length string.
+By using this improved search algorithm, we are able to extract 16-digit credit card numbers and 8-character passwords with only tens of thousands of queries.
 We leave the details of this attack to our paper.

 # Empirically Validating Differential Privacy